ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 ![](cmedia/image40.png)

-The data scientists have also observed some consistencies with the \# of Credit Applications a customer makes to their tendency to Churn.
-We will create another Custom group for Number of Credit Applications.
-Create a new custom grouping for Number of Credit Applications.
+The data scientists have also observed a correlation between the number of credit applications a customer has submitted and their tendency to churn.
+So we will also create a another Custom group for the number of credit applications.
+Create a new custom group based on the Number of Credit Applications.

-We will create 3 groups based on their findings.
+Again, we will create 3 groups.

-> Rename the Grouping to ‘Group Late Payments’
->
+Select the Number of Credit Applications column and click on more options

+1. Change the Group name to Group Credit Applications (Note, we mis-spelled this, but you can spell it correctly if you wish)
-> Change the \# of groups from 10 to 3
+1. Change How many groups? from 10 to 3
->
-> Select Custom
+1. Select Custom
->
-> Change the lowest value to 05
+1. Change the lowest value to 5
->
-> Change the 2^nd^ value to 26
+1. Change the middle value to 26
->
-> Change the last value to 3000
+1. Change the highest value to 3000
->
-> Select Create
+1. Click on Create

 ![](cmedia/image41.png)